-A. Qualify as Guardian: Within twenty (20) days of receiving the order appointing you as guardian:

-- 1. Take and file an oath;

-- 2. File the required bond, and

-- 3. Obtain Letters of Guardianship from the probate clerk's office.
+- A. Qualify as Guardian: Within twenty (20) days of receiving the order appointing you as guardian: - 1.
+Take and file an oath or unsworn declaration; - 2.
+File the required bond, and - 3.
+Obtain Letters of Guardianship from the probate clerk's office.